azalecki/azalecki/_posts/2023-09-14-gis-science.md

 With this considered, this attachment between the market and GIS is problematic for someone who wants to take GIS further.
 I have often felt limited by the tools available to me with contentional platforms like QGIS, ArcGIS, ArcMaps, etc. Without that kind of understanding I wonder what GIS would look like not bound by a singular program or version.
 On the one hand, teaching geographic concepts with a platform like QGIS makes sense because it’s relatively straightforward.
 On the other hand, I feel like all I can achieve with this approach is data entry and analysis.
 I think it would be great the think about other ways GIS would look like with new tools and applications.

 Oh, also!
 You can't take the geographic out of GIS.
-Sorry.